JDFortune/reactTodoAppFrontend/README.md

 ## Conclusions

-Ultimately, I changed up a lot of my code at the end to try and practice OOP with a project, to remove gratuitous calls to setState with multiple rerenderings, and to reduce the number of event listeners created by my application, but when I was showing it to my group, I felt like the decisions I made ultimately made it harder to explain and I'd like to write code that's more friendly to the developers I'm working with.
+Ultimately, I changed up a lot of my code at the end to try and practice OOP with a project, to remove gratuitous calls to setState with multiple rerenderings, and to reduce the number of event listeners created by my application, but when I was showing it to my group, I felt like the decisions I made might have made it harder to explain and I'd like to write code that's more friendly to the developers I'm working with.

 <!-- # React + TypeScript + Vite -->
 <!--